-Line 36.
+Line 40.
 Overpayment from Original Return (amended return only)

-Include the amount listed on line 47 of your original return.
+Include the amount listed on line 51 of your original return.

-Line 38.
+Line 42.
 Massachusetts Income Tax Withheld

-This represents all income taxes withheld for the Commonwealth of Massachusetts as indicated on your copies of forms or schedules W-2, W-2G, PWH-WA (promoter withholding), LOA (Loan Out Affidavit), 2G, K-1, 2K-1, 3K-1 and certain Forms1099, if applicable.
-Enter the total of all Massachusetts withholdings in line 38.
-Enclose state copies with your return; otherwise your claim of amounts withheld will not be allowed.
-If you have lost your state copy, ask the payer for a duplicate.
-Copies of Forms 1099 need only be enclosed if they show an amount for Massachusetts tax withheld.
+This represents all income taxes withheld for the Commonwealth of Massachusetts as indicated on your copies of Forms W-2, W-2G, PWH-WA (Promoter Withholding), LOA (Loan Out Affidavit), 2G, K-1, 2K-1, 3K-1 and certain 1099s, if applicable.
+Enter the total of all Massachusetts withholdings in line 42.
+Enclose state copies to your return; otherwise, your claim of amounts withheld will not be allowed.
+If you have lost any state copy, ask the payer for a duplicate.
+Copies of 1099s need only be enclosed if they show an amount for Massachusetts tax withheld.

-Line 39.
+Line 43.
 2017 Overpayment Applied to Your 2018 Estimated Tax

-Include the exact amount of any 2017 overpayment you applied to your 2018 estimated taxes from your 2017 Massachusetts Form 1, line 47 or Form 1-NR/PY, line 51.
+Include the exact amount of any 2017 overpayment you applied to your 2018 estimated taxes.
+This amount can be found on your 2017 Massachusetts Form 1-NR/PY, line 51 or Form 1, line 47.
 Do not include any 2017 refund in this line.

-Line 40.
+Line 44.
 2018 Massachusetts Estimated Tax Payments

-If you paid Massachusetts estimated income tax for 2018, enter in line 40 the total of all Massachusetts estimated tax payments.
+If you paid Massachusetts estimated income taxes for 2018, enter in line 44 the total of all Massachusetts estimated tax payments, but do not include the amount entered in line 43.
 Be sure to include any last quarter (of 2018) payment made on or before January 15, 2019.

-Do not include any 2017 overpayment applied to your 2018 estimated tax.
-Every resident who expects to pay more than \$400 in Massachusetts income tax on income which is not covered by Massachusetts withholding must pay Massachusetts estimated taxes.
-Estimated tax payments can be made online by using MassTaxConnect by visiting mass.gov/ dor or by filing Massachusetts Form 1-ES.
+Every taxpayer (whether a resident or nonresident) who expects to pay more than \$400 in Massachusetts income taxes on income which is not covered by Massachusetts withholding must pay Massachusetts estimated taxes.
+Estimated tax payments can be made online by using Mass-TaxConnect by visiting mass.gov/dor or by filing Form 1-ES.

-Income that is not subject to withholding includes:
+Income which is not subject to withholding includes:

-- Salaries and wages where the employer is not subject to Massachusetts withholding; - Dividends and interest, including interest from Massachusetts banks; - Gains from capital assets; - Income from an individual trade, business or profession;
+• Salaries or wages earned in Massachusetts where the employer is not subject to Massachusetts withholding;

+• Unemployment compensation (if you did not elect voluntary Massachusetts withholding);

+Taxable REMIC income;

+• Dividends and interest, including interest from Massachusetts banks;

+• Gains from capital assets;

+• Income from an individual trade, business or profession;

-Income from any estate or trust not taxed directly;'
+• Income from any estate or trust not taxed directly;

-- Certain pensions;
+- Lottery or gambling winnings; - Certain pensions;

-- ▶ Taxable Keogh or IRA distributions (only if you elected not to have federal withholding);
+• Taxable Keogh or IRA distributions (only if you elected not to have federal withholding);

-- Rental, royalty or REMIC income;